kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes.
+Once disabled, PV node affinity cannot be updated any more.
+Already updated PVs will still keep the updated node affinity.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Nothing special.

 ###### Are there any tests for feature enablement/disablement?